Logan-Roelofs/LoganOS-Debian/README.md

 # LoganOS

-This repository is meet to change the default installation of Debian or Ubuntu to a more personalized version that I call Logan OS.
+This repository is met to change the default installation of Debian or Ubuntu to a more personalized version that I call Logan OS.

 ### Install
 To install this on Debian we first have to make sure we have git installed to copy this repo.
-Then we have to copy the repo. after that we will move into the repo.
+Then we have to copy the repo.
+After that, we will move into the repo.
 Then we will excite the install script with sudo permission.

 All in one line -
 ```bash